-Unit of Analysis: Document (count most frequent subcode only) – The table will show the number of documents in which the respective subcode was assigned.
+Unit of Analysis: Documents (count most frequent subcode only) – The table will show the number of documents in which the respective subcode was assigned.
 Subcodes are mutually exclusive.
 For each document, only the most frequently occurring subcode will be counted.
-At the end of the table, the number of documents is displayed in which none of the analysed subcodes occur.
+At the end of the table, the number of documents is displayed in which none of the analyzed subcodes occur.

 Unit of Analysis: Coded Segments – The table will show how often a subcode was assigned, meaning how many coded segments exist for this code.

 If you instead select the unit of analysis “Documents (count most frequent subcode only)” a new column “Percentage (valid)” is displayed.
 As you can see below 5 of the analyzed documents don’t have any of the subcodes in question assigned to them.
 The last column calculates the percentages based only on the 30 documents with any of the selected subcodes.
 The first line tell us, that in two documents the subcode “Current work-life balance” is the most frequently assigned subcode.
 For another two document the subcode “Siblings” is the most frequent subcode and in one document “Parents” is the most frequently assigned subcode.

 |Subocde “A”||Number of documents in which Code “A” occurs.|